nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_FILE_URL_HOST"></a>
 ### ERR_INVALID_FILE_URL_HOST

-An error with the `'ERR_INVALID_FILE_URL_HOST'` code may be thrown when a Node.js API that consumes `file:` URLs (such as certain functions in the [`fs`][] module) encounters a file URL with an incompatible host.
+Used when a Node.js API that consumes `file:` URLs (such as certain functions in the [`fs`][] module) encounters a file URL with an incompatible host.
 Currently, this situation can only occur on Unix-like systems, where only `localhost` or an empty host is supported.

 <a id="ERR_INVALID_FILE_URL_PATH"></a>
 ### ERR_INVALID_FILE_URL_PATH

-An error with the `'ERR_INVALID_FILE_URL_PATH'` code may be thrown when a Node.js API that consumes `file:` URLs (such as certain functions in the [`fs`][] module) encounters a file URL with an incompatible path.
+Used when a Node.js API that consumes `file:` URLs (such as certain functions in the [`fs`][] module) encounters a file URL with an incompatible path.
 The exact semantics for determining whether a path can be used is platform-dependent.

 <a id="ERR_INVALID_HANDLE_TYPE"></a>
 ### ERR_INVALID_HANDLE_TYPE

-The '`ERR_INVALID_HANDLE_TYPE`' error code is used when an attempt is made to send an unsupported "handle" over an IPC communication channel to a child process.
+Used when an attempt is made to send an unsupported "handle" over an IPC communication channel to a child process.
 See [`child.send()`] and [`process.send()`] for more information.

 <a id="ERR_INVALID_OPT_VALUE"></a>
 ### ERR_INVALID_OPT_VALUE

-The `'ERR_INVALID_OPT_VALUE'` error code is used generically to identify when an invalid or unexpected value has been passed in an options object.
+Used generically to identify when an invalid or unexpected value has been passed in an options object.

 <a id="ERR_INVALID_SYNC_FORK_INPUT"></a>
 ### ERR_INVALID_SYNC_FORK_INPUT

-The `'ERR_INVALID_SYNC_FORK_INPUT'` error code is used when a `Buffer`, `Uint8Array` or `string` is provided as stdio input to a synchronous fork.
+Used when a `Buffer`, `Uint8Array` or `string` is provided as stdio input to a synchronous fork.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_INVALID_THIS"></a>
 ### ERR_INVALID_THIS

-The `'ERR_INVALID_THIS'` error code is used generically to identify that a Node.js API function is called with an incompatible `this` value.
+Used generically to identify that a Node.js API function is called with an incompatible `this` value.

 Example: